UFS Explorer Standard Access

 Custom RAID in Runtime VIM format via RAID Access Plugin – VIM Import

-System requirements – supported OS, 1 Gb RAM, free 20 Mb.
+System requirements – supported OS, 1 GB RAM, 20 MB of free space.

 default web browser

-Trial version limits – there are file size limitations in the trial version.
+Trial version limitations – there are file size and the Save function limitations in the trial version.

-How to recover data with UFS Explorer Standard Access
+How to access files with UFS Explorer Standard Access

 Access to unavailable devices